Media & Entertainment (MAE)

 As Needed.

-Students learn how to use their voice and image effectively across a variety of productions including voiceover, live remotes, on-air broadcasting, podcasting, television and video, vodcasting, and hosting/emcee work.
+Students learn how to use their voice and image effectively across a variety of productions.
+Content focuses on performance and acting using the voice, body, and image across sound, film, and stage productions.

 Prerequisite: None.